rp-amit01/AWS_3-tier_Deployment/03_deploy.md

 <ins>**STEP 1 : CREATE a STANDARD USER**</ins>

+i. create a custom policy , in which we have to define permissions

-i. create a standard user using IAM user .
+ii. then create a standard user using IAM user .

-ii. assign the permission to user in the form of roles .
+iii. assign/attach the policy to user

 #
-## Now Standard user do all the Next step from STEP2 TO STEP7
+### Now Standard user do all the Next step from STEP2 TO STEP 8
+#
 <br>

 <ins>**STEP 2 : CREATE the network for building infrastructure**</ins>